-The Sea Cliff Bridge lookout located in Clifton, Illawarra just south of Sydney, remained a fairly well-kept secret until it exploded on Tik Tok in July 2020.
+The Sea Cliff Bridge lookout located in Clifton, Illawarra just south of Sydney, remained a fairly well-kept secret until it exploded on social media in 2020.
 Prior to this the lookout was relatively unknown to tourists and you may have encountered maybe only one or two other people on the hike up to the secret lookout.
 Now however it has become an increasingly popular place to go to get that ‘Instagram shot’ and during my time there I probably came across thirty people.

 Despite it becoming more well-known now you still must exercise extreme caution when you are here.
 This is an unofficial lookout and rock fall and mud slides are extremely common.
 Several people each year die here at the lookout because the earth beneath them literally crumbles and they fall to their death, so you go at your own risk.
 Read on for all the information you need for a safe and enjoyable time at the Sea Cliff Bridge lookout.